WICG/view-transitions/feature_details.md

 ## Problem Statement
 When a user navigates on the web, they get to see the inner workings of web experiences: flash of white followed by a piece-meal rendering phase.
 This sequenced user experience results in a higher cognitive load because the user has to connect the dots between where they were, and where they are.
 Not only that, a smooth animation to transition between scenes also reduces the loading latency perceived by the user even if the actual loading time is the same.
 For these reasons, most platforms provide easy to use primitives to enable developers to build seamless transitions : [Android](https://developer.android.com/training/transitions/start-activity), [iOS/Mac](https://developer.apple.com/documentation/uikit/uimodaltransitionstyle) and [Windows](https://docs.microsoft.com/en-us/windows/apps/design/motion/page-transitions).

 This feature provides developers with the same capability on the web, irrespective of whether the scenes in a transition are rendered across Documents.
+The feature supports creating transitions between Documents which share the same [Browsing Context](https://developer.mozilla.org/en-US/docs/Glossary/Browsing_context).

 ## Use Cases